KapetaniosMP/cinema_webpage_exercise/README.md

  - Bootstrap for UI

 ## 🎯 Purpose
-This project delivers a modular, role-based cinema reservation system tailored for administrators, content managers, and customers.
+The purpose of this application is to deliver a modular, role-based cinema reservation system tailored for administrators, content managers, and customers.
 It streamlines user management, film curation, and ticket booking through intuitive web interfaces, ensuring efficient operations and a smooth user experience across all roles. **It is developed solely for academic and research purposes.**

 ## 🧰 Prerequisites
 Before building and running this application, ensure you have the following: